oVirt/ovirt-site/source/feature/drools-planner-scheduler.html.md

 ### Summary

-To improve the quality of VM scheduling, built on the plugable scheduling architecture, this project will integrate drools and planner into the ovirt engine
+To improve the quality of VM scheduling, built on the [pluggable scheduling architecture](Features/SLA_PluggableArchitecture), this project will integrate drools and planner into the ovirt engine

 ### Owner